 Seller's Description:

-Good.
+Fair.
 A copy that has been read, but remains in clean condition.
 All pages are solid. the cover is intact, but may show scuffs or light creases, as well as a possible rolled corner.
 The spine may show signs of wear.
 Pages may include limited notes and highlighting, The former owner may have written their name inside the front or back cover.
+COVER WILL VARY.
+The cover has curled corners.

 Great service and price!
 I would use them again, fast service, pricing and quality.